Culture of Turkmenistan: Koynek

 Men wear white shirts called Koynek with embroided collars and sleeves depending on age.
 It can be made from different fabrics.
 Koynek collars can vary by Chak yaka, Gez yaka, Sopy yaka with the Chak yaka being the most common form used nowadays in ceremonies with other forms being rarely used. and most people only wear western style buttoned shirts nowadays.

 Religious clergy (Akhun) wear fully white shirts with no embroidery and the collars in modern time have become higher.

 Balak

 All sorts of pants are called Balak.
 Traditional balak are wide and fastened with rope or band and are made from Alataw fabric.
 Green and blue are worn by younger people, while darker colors are worn by elders.
 Nowadays, traditional balak are either used in more rural areas or have ceremonial use and they're mostly black and tighter in modern time dance groups.
 The wearing of Balak is more common among Iranian Turkmens during daily life and is interchangeably used among Pajamas and Kurdish pants.
-Most younger generations (usually teens born in 2000's) wear tight western pants more than balak.
+Most younger generations wear tight western pants more than balak.